 For Family Child Care scores see the Family Childcare Model

 Site Visit Protocol

-- Once you have submitted your coaching application or you have submitted your online portfolio and application to be rated, an assessor will call you to schedule the assessments
+- Once you have submitted your application to be assessed, an assessor will call you to schedule the assessment window

 - Together you will determine the number and days of the site visits

 - 50% of each age group will be randomly chosen for assessment.
-For this call, the assessor will need to know how many classrooms serve children mostly 2.5 years of age and younger (ITERS-R), and how many serve mostly children 2.5 years of age and older (ECERS-R)
+For this call, the assessor will need to know how many classrooms serve children mostly 2.5 years of age and younger (ITERS-3), and how many serve mostly children 2.5 years of age and older (ECERS-3)

 - Let the staff know what to expect, when to expect it and how to proceed

 - The assessor will arrive 15 minutes before the first observation for a brief center tour: layout of classrooms, outdoor areas, any group spaces, adult bathroom, etc.